-Just a word of warning, when you view this product online (on the LoveLula site), the colour displayed in the picture looks lighter than it actually is.
+Just a word of warning, when you view this product online, the colour displayed in the picture may look lighter than it actually is.
 Just take a look at the picture below and then compare it to the pictures you see online:

 Not a big deal for me though, I still loved the lipstick.
 It contains shea butter to moisturise and protect your lips but it’s not as creamy as some other natural lipsticks that I tried.
 It also contains vitamin E which is not only great for preventing dryness but also for preventing ageing on your lips.